 The greatest tool we have in combating stigma is knowledge.
 For everything you need to know about HIV you can visit www.HIVaware.org.uk

-NAT has called on all UK Governments to protect young people by making age appropriate sex and relationships education, which is inclusive of same-sex relationships and HIV knowledge, compulsory in all schools in the UK.
-Recently the largest union of teachers NUT (the National Union of Teachers) joined calls to make it compulsory.
-In the meantime here’s a great resource for HIV education for students: http://www.learningpositive.com/
+NAT (the National AIDS Trust) has called on all UK Governments to protect young people by making age appropriate sex and relationships education, which is inclusive of same-sex relationships and HIV knowledge, compulsory in all schools in the UK.
+The government has set out plans for plans for relationships education in primary schools and relationships and sex education in secondary schools to be mandadtory in all schools in England from September 2019.
+In the meantime, here's a great resource for HIV education for students: http://www.learningpositive.com/

 The advice published on Parent Info is provided by independent experts in their field and not necessarily the views of Parent Zone or CEOP.